A Lightweight Protocol for Matchgate Fidelity Estimation: Comparison to existing methods

 \section{Comparison to existing methods}

-So far, two methods for benchmarking matchgates have been published; one due to J. Claes et al~\citep{PRXQuantum.2.010351}, and the other due to J. Helsen et al~\citep{Helsen_2022}.
-The two methods are similar in their approach, making use of the group structure of nearest-neighbour $G(A,B)$ gates.
-The benchmarking is achieved by repeated preparation of random circuits, with random elements of the benchmarking group applied at variable circuit depths.
-After measurements, data is polynomially fitted to extract error parameters $\lambda$, which are then used to estimate the fidelity of the gate set.
-These approaches assume that the gate noise being measured is \textit{independent} of the particular gates (group elements $U \in G$) applied, i.e. constant across the matchgate group (when this assumption is relaxed the deviations from the gate-independent noise model are supressed, so the resulting noise information may be seen as an average).
-Comparisons between the three methods are given in Table \ref{table:1}.
+Prior to our work, two methods for benchmarking matchgates have been published; one due to J. Claes et al.~\citep{PRXQuantum.2.010351}, and the other due to J. Helsen et al.~\citep{Helsen_2022}.
+The two methods are similar in their approach, making use of the group structure of nearest-neighbour $G(A,B)$ gates via randomised benchmarking (RB).
+This is achieved by repeated preparation of random circuits, with random elements of the matchgate group applied at variable circuit depths.
+After collecting measurements, data is polynomially fitted to extract error parameters $\lambda$, which are then used to estimate the fidelity of the gate set.
+These approaches assume that the gate noise being measured is independent of the particular gates $U \in G$ applied, i.e. constant across the matchgate group (when this assumption is relaxed, the deviations from the gate-independent noise model are suppressed, so the resulting noise information may still be seen as an average).
+Comparisons between the three methods are given in Figure \ref{table:1}.

+A recent addition to the literature is the work of A. Chapman and S. Flammia \cite{chapman2025}, which proposes an efficient method for learning parameters of group-averaged, gate-dependent noise channels for collections of matchgates.
+Similarly to RB-based methods this approach utilises matchgate twirling and consequently returns average channel parameters, although the noise is allowed to vary between different group elements.

-Our procedure allows one to directly benchmark \textit{each instance} of $U$ without averaging over $G$.
+In contrast, our procedure allows one to directly benchmark each instance of $U$ without averaging over $G$.
 It does not require polynomial fitting to estimate the relevant error parameters -- the entanglement fidelity estimate $F_e(\mathcal{E, U})$ is given directly from the constructed $\tilde{Y}$.
-However, it has lower robustness to SPAM noise, though only Pauli state preparation and measurement are required.
-We believe this method is advantageous in its simplicity and speed, and will benefit practicioners who wish to benchmark gates at some particular parameter $\theta$, for example the $XX(\theta)$ or $XY(\theta)$ gates in the context of calibration.
-Finally, if $\alpha$ is identified for a particular instance of the MGC, then the shot number bound is no longer dependent on system size $n$, opening up the possibility of fast benchmarking of matchgate circuits on many qubits.
+By virtue of Theorem \ref{thm:matchgate_sampling} the sampling component is also simpler, never requiring drawing from the Haar measure.
+However, our approach has lower robustness to SPAM noise, though only Pauli state preparation and measurement are required.
+We believe our method is advantageous in its simplicity and speed, and will benefit practitioners who wish to benchmark gates at some particular parameter $\theta$, for example the $XX(\theta)$ or $XY(\theta)$ gates in the context of calibration.
+Our approach is also scalable, and if $\alpha$ is additionally identified then the shot number bound is no longer dependent on system size $n$, opening up the possibility of fast benchmarking of matchgate circuits on many qubits.

-\subsection{Decay parameters \texorpdfstring{$\lambda$}{lambda} and the fidelity}
+\subsection{Decay Parameters \texorpdfstring{$\lambda$}{lambda} and the Fidelity}